|

 The overall appearance of the Tervuren is one of a well proportioned, muscular, beautiful dog.
 The skull is flat and is parallel to the muzzle.
 The eyes are small and almond shaped with an intense alert expression.
 The ears are triangular and erect and are set high on the head.
 The jaws are strong and the muzzle tapers to a black nose.
 The neck is strong and is carried proudly.
 The body is muscular and athletic looking with a deep chest and a slightly sloping topline.
 The legs are straight and are well boned and the tail is long and feathered.
 The coat is harsh and is medium to long with a dense, strong undercoat.
 The outer coat is straight and black tipped.
 This unique feature produces the characteristic black overlay of the coat.
 Coat colours range from warm fawn to fiery mahogany and russet red.
 All in all the Tervuren is an athletic looking dog that combines power and strength with natural beauty and elegance.

-All training must challenge the Tervuren’s mental and physical abilities.
-This dog is not suited to the novice dog owner, the elderly or apartment dwellers.
+All Tervuren training must challenge the Tervuren’s mental and physical abilities.
+This dog is not well-suited to the novice dog owner, the elderly or appartment dwellers.

-If their abilities are not put to good use they can become bored, destructive and mentally unbalanced.
-The dog then becomes a danger to its family and the general public.
+If the Tervuren's obedience and working abilities are not put to good use they can become bored, destructive and mentally unbalanced.
+The dog can then become a danger to its family and the general public purely through it having no certain function to its life, in which case the dog will almost definitely 'find' that role itself, by choosing to guard property and people whom it is close to.

-This is unfair and is not justified because all the dog needs is a competent owner that is well versed in all training issues and prepared to take the responsibility of owning such a loyal and protective dog seriously.
+This is unfair and is not justified because all the dog needs is a competent owner that is well-versed in all modern training issues and prepared to take the responsibility of owning such a loyal and protective dog seriously.

 |